wychosenone/LotteryApp/README.md

 As a user, i want to be able to add my own numbers or random numbers to simulator.
 As a user, i want to be able to save my to do list to file.
 As a user, i want to be able to open my file any time when program runs.

+**Instructions for Grader**
-If you get into the ui package, you will see there is a class called JackPOtKingGUI, run it and it will display a menu.
+First, If you get into the ui package, you will see there is a class called JackPOtKingGUI, run it and it will display a menu window with different functionality.
+For the "ADD X TO Y" task you can achieve it by clicking the input blank and entering 7 different numbers below 50.
+Then you can click the tasks below to see the effect as if you input 7 numbers the click addnewRecord, it will add your number to the history class.
+Also before you do prediction and simulation you also need to input first then click the button.
+For the loadHistory and viewStat task, they do not require a input but also no new windows will come out due to that it has already been there at the left.
-On the menu, there are different functions.
-There are two functions (prediction and viewStat) that require input which you can just type 7 different number below 50 spaced by 1 blank.
-The loadHistory does not come with a new window because the data has already been loaded there.
+ You can certainly here a bell-like sound when you click and you will notice there is a logo at the top right.
+ The website where i get it is: https://www.playolg.ca/content/dam/olg/responsive/new-lottomax/images/lotto-max.jpg

+Due to that some of my tasks are based on random generated numbers so its hard to get perfect on autobot score!!!
+ There is a TA who knows my situation and hopefully he will grade my phase 3! :)